 MESSAGE FROM THE SCIENTIFIC LEADERSHIP

-The new Christine E. Lynn Rehabilitation Center is providing outstanding care for people with many types of injuries and disabilities.
-There, clinical researchers are evaluating rehabilitation approaches including neuromodulation to activate and enhance circuit function responsible for motor and sensory function in people living with disabilities.
-Our growing scientific community is fortunate to work in two state-of-the-art facilities where new discoveries in the Lois Pope LIFE Center can be seamlessly translated to the Lynn Rehabilitation Center where everyday advances are being made to change medical care.
+The Christine E. Lynn Rehabilitation Center is allowing our clinical investigators to more efficiently work with several clinical programs to recruit new subjects for our research initiatives.
+We are evaluating rehabilitation approaches to improve locomotor function, upper extremity movement and quality of life issues including neuropathic pain, spasticity, obesity and cardiovascular disease.
+Our multidisciplinary scientific community is fortunate to work in two state-of-the-art facilities where new discoveries in the Lois Pope LIFE Center can be successfully translated to the Lynn Center where everyday advances are being made to improve medical care.

-These are exciting times for The Miami Project as we translate spinal cord injury discoveries to other neurological disorders including stroke, traumatic brain injury and neurodegenerative diseases.
-We sincerely appreciate the continued support of our friends and colleagues for our programs focusing on novel strategies to improve the quality of life of all individuals living with paralysis and other neurological disorders.
+These are exciting times for The Miami Project as we translate neurotrauma discoveries to other neurological disorders including neurodegenerative diseases such ALS, MS, Parkinson, and Alzheimer’s disease.
+We sincerely appreciate the continued support of our friends and colleagues for our programs focusing on novel strategies to improve function and quality of life in individuals living with paralysis and other neurological disorders.

 Barth A. Green, M.D., F.A.C.S. – Co-Founder